Free

 Should I form an additional business structure to support my legal resilience?

-If you’re asking yourself this question, you’re at an exciting point in your farm or ranch business!
-Maybe you’ve added a value-added good like sauerkraut or preserves to your offerings, or you’ve entered into a farm store collaboration with friends.
+If you’re asking yourself this question, you’ve reached an exciting point in your farm or ranch business!
+Maybe you’ve included a new value-added good like sauerkraut or preserves to your offerings, or you’ve entered into a farm store collaboration with friends.
 Perhaps you’re considering transferring business ownership of a non-farm venture to a friend or family member.
-Or maybe you have a friend who just created separate LLCs for their farm and their new brewery and you’re wondering if you should do the same for your orchard and cidery.
+Maybe you have a friend who just created separate LLCs for their farm and new brewery, and you’re wondering if you should do the same for your orchard and cidery.
+Regardless of what this next chapter looks like for you, non-agricultural additions to your services or operations call for a reconsideration of your current business structure.

-Regardless of what this next chapter looks like for you, non-agricultural additions to your services or operation call for a reconsideration of your current business structure.
-It is possible that your new venture, partnerships, or succession plans would be better served with a new business structure, separate from your existing one.
+It is possible that your new venture, partnership, or succession plans would be better served with a new business structure, separate from your existing one.
 Why?
-Because separate entities can protect one business’ assets from another business’ liabilities.
+This is because independent entities can protect one business’s assets from another business’s liabilities.
 Additionally, the process of setting up an additional entity can improve operational efficiency and communication, especially if multiple owners are involved.

 Assess Your Situation

-1. My new venture will bring in valuable assets such as processing equipment.
+· My new venture will bring in valuable assets such as processing equipment.

-1. I am bringing in business partners or investors to support my new business venture.
+· I am bringing in business partners or investors to support my new business venture.

-1. My new venture will expose my business to different or greater liability risks than it has previously experienced.
+· My new venture will expose my business to different or greater liability risks than it has previously experienced.

 Many new agritourism, educational, and processing ventures involve non-agricultural employment.
-The distinction between agricultural and non-agricultural employment can be complex and nuanced, and any farmer planning a new venture will need to explore their new employment law obligations.
-If the new venture involves non-agricultural labor, it can be beneficial to create a separate entity, because it allows us to be very clear about for which one a person is working, including clocking in and clocking out and issuing separate paychecks for each entity.
-With clearly separate entities, we may be able to follow agricultural employment rules for one and non-agricultural employment rules for the other.
+The distinction between agricultural and non-agricultural employment can be complex and nuanced, and any farmer planning a new venture will need to explore their state’s employment laws and obligations.
+If the new venture involves non-agricultural labor, a separate entity can enable you to be very clear about an employee’s labor, including tracking hours and issuing separate paychecks for each entity.
+With clearly defined entities, we may be able to follow agricultural employment rules for one business and non-agricultural employment rules for the other.

-If one or more of the situations above applies to you, it is worth seriously weighing the costs and benefits of forming an additional business structure.
+If one or more of the situations above applies to you, it is seriously worth weighing the costs and benefits of forming an additional business structure.
 We will do that in the next section.
 If none of the scenarios above apply to you, an additional business structure may not be worth the time or money for you right now.
 But there are still things you can do to improve your legal resilience as you move forward with your exciting business ideas.
 Move ahead to the section, “Consider Alternatives” to learn more.

 Weigh the Benefits